Hong Kong–Qatar relations

 Hong Kong–Qatar relations refers to bilateral foreign relations between Hong Kong and Qatar.
 While both Qatar and Hong Kong are geographically small and in separate regions of the Asian continent, the connections between the two have a long history.

 Historically, foreign trade between the two could possibly be traced back to the pre-modern period, as characteristics of archaeological finds discovered from both areas could have possibly indicated.
-For a long period in the 20th century, both Hong Kong and Qatar were influenced by the United Kingdom, with the former as a British colony and the later as a British protectorate.
-In 1971, Qatar attained independence from the United Kingdom.
-Hong Kong, at that time still a colony of the United Kingdom, followed the British in diplomatic affairs.

 Qatar has a Consulate General in Wan Chai, Hong Kong Island in Hong Kong.

 Qatar is Hong Kong's important trade partner in the Middle East since the 20th century.
 Hong Kong's total exports to Qatar is US$30 million in January–March 2016.
 Major export items included telecom equipment and parts (US$10 million), jewellery (US$6 million) and travel goods & handbags (US$3 million).
 Hong Kong's imports from Qatar is US$25 million in the first three months of 2016, petroleum oils (other than crude)(US$19 million, 74.3% of total) and polymers of ethylene in primary forms (US$2 million, 7% of total) are the primary imports.